 This all comes as President Trump is now attempting to claim that the infamous 2005 “Access Hollywood” tape in which he brags about sexually assaulting women is fake.
 This is a clip of the tape.

 Donald Trump: “Yeah, that’s her, with the gold.
-I’ve got to use some Tic Tacs just in case I start kissing her.
+I better use some Tic Tacs just in case I start kissing her.
 You know, I’m automatically attracted to beautiful—I just start kissing them.
 It’s like a magnet.
 I just kiss.
 I don’t even wait.
 And when you’re a star, they let you do it.
 You can do anything.”

 Billy Bush: “Whatever you want.”